open-ephys/gui-docs/source/User-Manual/Plugins/Commutator-Control.rst

 #.
 Unplug  your commutator.

 #.
+Add the commutator processor into the signal chain.

+#.
 Click the dropdown.
 Note the COM ports that are shown in the dropdown.

 #.
 Plug in your commutator.

+#.
+Remove the commutator processor from the signal chain and add it back in.

 #.
 Click the dropdown.
 The COM port that appears in step 4 but not in step 2 is the one that
     corresponds to your commutator.